Weight polytopes and saturation of Demazure characters: Introduction

+We connect the present work to \cite{Naito} by giving descriptions of the $P_{\lambda}^w$ as pseudo-Weyl polytopes in Section \ref{pseudo}; for more on Demazure polytopes as MV polytopes and cycles in the affine Grassmannian, we refer the reader to \cite{Dykes}.

-Due to a result of Schwer \cite{Schwer}, the dimension of each weight space of a Demazure module (for $B)$ is equal to the number of irreducible components of $IL_{w\lambda} \cap T_{\mu}$ in $\overline{\mathrm{Gr}}_{G^{\vee}}$, where $I$ is the Iwahori subgroup.
-This provides yet another interpretation of the integral lattice points contained in $P_{\lambda}^w$.
+Schwer \cite{Schwer}*{Theorem 11.7} provides an interpretation on the geometric side, showing that the dimension of each weight space of a Demazure module (for $B)$ is equal to the number of irreducible components of ``maximal" dimension of $IL_{w\lambda} \cap T_{\mu}$ in $\overline{\mathrm{Gr}}_{G^{\vee}}$, where $I$ is the Iwahori subgroup associated to $B^{\vee}$ (see also Ion \cite{Ion}, Theorem 1 for a related statement).
+As Theorem \ref{lattice} exactly parametrizes the nontrivial weight spaces of $V_\lambda^w$ via lattice points in $P_\lambda^w$ (apart from simple factors of type $E$), we arrive at the following connection.